-This course allows students to complete the first year of the GCE Chemistry A level and AS level qualifications with the convenience and flexibility of being delivered by mostly distance learning.
+This course allows students to complete the first year of the GCE Chemistry A level qualification.
+It has the convenience and flexibility of being delivered mostly by distance learning.

-Six laboratory workshops of two and a half hours duration in the evenings.
-The workshops will include experiments 1 – 6 of the 12 compulsory experiments required for the new full A level qualification.
+- There is also a series of six laboratory-based evening workshops which take two and a half hours each.
+These workshops will include experiments 1 – 6 of the 12 compulsory experiments required in the full A level qualification.

-Experienced and competent staff at our adult learning centres can help you decide on your course and progression options.
-If you feel you would benefit from more in depth careers advice please contact https://nationalcareersservice.direct.gov.uk/Pages/Home.aspx
+- Experienced and competent staff at our adult learning centres can help you decide on your course and progression options.